MS2766/Time-Series-forecasting-of-Walmart-sales-data/README.md

 3. **Execute the cells in the notebook to:**

-    -Load and preprocess the data
+    - Load and preprocess the data

-    -Perform exploratory data analysis (EDA)
+    - Perform exploratory data analysis (EDA)

-    -Train a predictive model
+    - Train a predictive model

-    -Evaluate the model's performance
+    - Evaluate the model's performance

 ##   📊 Features & Methodology